stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-alt.md

 ## Attendance Policy

 Regular attendance is expected.
-Bracketing religious observance, severe illness, or personal tragedy, no more than three unexcused absences in a single term will be acceptable for this course.
+Bracketing religious observance, severe illness, or personal tragedy, **no more than three unexcused absences in a single term will be acceptable for this course**.
 This policy applies to regular class meetings, assigned X hours, and TA meetings.
 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
 If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.

 {{< hint note >}}
 <span style="color: var(--due)"><i class="far fa-dot-circle"></i> **Pandemic exceptions to the attendance policy:** </span>